-Medical Director Ken Sinervo, MD & the Center for Endometriosis Care team are delighted to welcome Dr. Jeff Arrington to our practice!
-Dr. Arrington will begin accepting patients in June 2018.
+Medical Director Ken Sinervo, MD & the CEC were thrilled to welcome Dr. Arrington to our practice in 2018.
 Get to know him!

-Dr. Jeff Arrington is recognized as a regional and national expert in advanced excision of endometriosis.
-Since his Fellowship training, he has continued to challenge his knowledge and surgical skills to help patients with "hopeless" cases of endometriosis.
-By caring for patients with this disease, he and the CEC staff understand what you have been through.
-They understand the frustration, hopelessness and fear that so many endometriosis patients have experienced and are prepared to help.
+Dr. Jeff Arrington is a recognized expert in Minimally Invasive Gynecologic Surgery and advanced excision of endometriosis.
+Since his Fellowship training, he has continued to challenge his knowledge and surgical skills to help patients with "hopeless" cases of disease.
+His dedicated insight and compassion makes him a leader in endometriosis; he understands the frustration, hopelessness and fear that so many patients have experienced as a result of the disease - and he is prepared to help.

 Dr. Arrington was born and raised in Ogden, Utah.
 After completing all his training, he and his family were fortunate enough to move back home to start his medical practice.
 Even with the joy and success he has found with gynecologic surgery and advancing endometriosis care, his greatest success is and will be his family.

 Dr. Arrington graduated from the Medical College of Wisconsin.
-During medical school, he found an affinity for minimally invasive, laparoscopic surgery.
-He was drawn to obstetrics and gynecology after completing his medical school rotations.
+During medical school, he found an affinity for minimally invasive, laparoscopic surgery and was drawn to Obstetrics & Gynecology after completing his medical school rotations.
 Still, surgery was his favorite part.
 During residency in Phoenix, he found opportunities to learn from advanced laparoscopic surgeons and to push for advancement of laparoscopic procedures.
 He was given an honorary membership to the AAGL for excellency in minimally invasive surgery during his third year of residency.

-After graduating residency, Dr. Arrington had the incredible honor to study under Dr. C.Y.
-Liu.
-A full year spent operating side by side with one of the “pioneers” of gynecologic laparoscopy.
-During this fellowship, Dr. Arrington gained experience with all types of advanced laparoscopic procedures.
-Hysterectomy, pelvic prolapse, fibroid surgery and surgical excision of endometriosis.
+After graduating residency, Dr. Arrington had the incredible honor to study under famed surgeon, C.Y.
+Liu, MD.
+He spent a year operating side by side with one of the pioneers of gynecologic laparoscopy and during his fellowship, Dr. Arrington gained experience with all types of advanced laparoscopic procedures including but not limited to hysterectomy, pelvic prolapse, fibroid surgery and surgical excision of endometriosis.